 Other dissociative symptoms like dramatic, abnormal changes in mood, personality, or age, acting in socially inappropriate ways, or insisting on being called by another name can also lead to misdiagnoses of psychotic or behavioural disorders.

-Underlying all of these symptoms is a tendency for the child to separate parts of themselves, or ‘fragment.’
+Underlying all of these symptoms is a tendency for the child to separate parts of themselves, or fragment.
 This fragmentation is often the result of already experienced trauma.
-In children, the traumatic situation is often a form of abuse or neglect in the home, either as a witness or victim.
+In children, a traumatic situation is often a form of abuse or neglect in the home, either as a witness or victim.

 Though no single cause that has been identified explaining the phenomenon of dissociation, it is believed by some clinicians that the attachments formed between the child and their caregiver could play a substantial role in the risk of developing dissociative symptoms.

 In attachment theory, the caregiver ideally serves as a secure base from which the child can receive comfort and support (secure attachment).
 Their responses to the child’s actions determine how the child will come to see the world and view relationships in the future.
-One particular form of attachment, disorganized attachment occurs when the caregiver mistreats the child, frequently frightens the child, miscommunicates feelings, and has highly unrealistic expectations of the child (e.g., relying on the child for care).
+One particular form of attachment, disorganized attachment, occurs when the caregiver mistreats the child, frequently frightens the child, miscommunicates feelings, and has highly unrealistic expectations of the child (relying on the child for care).

 The child is left with confusion about who their parents are, and who they are, making it difficult to establish a coherent sense of self.
 This sort of fragmentation lays the groundwork for dissociative experiences.

 Even more confusing, the child faces the dilemma of both protecting themselves from a caregiver and maintaining a relationship with them.
 Jennifer Freyd explains that the betrayal trauma, the sense of betrayal often found in children abused by their caregivers explains why many children forget the abuse, or rather, put it out of their minds.